Golf Course Review of Brora Golf Club

 Cattle and sheep roam the course but never interfere; the electric fences around the greens see to that for the most part.
 The condition of the course was to a championship standard with the riveted bunkering, green surrounds and quality of hole-cutting particularly noteworthy; all maintained with just three full-time greenkeepers.

 There is unassuming roominess to the course at Brora, a surprising bigness to the out-and-back linksland and although it wouldn’t be classed as a championship course, and it has no pretentions to be one, it could certainly host one.
+It's one of the most underrated golf courses in Great Britain.

 Not that it really matters but for the record par is 70 and the total yardage is 6,211.